rollator3000/Further_Education/README.md

 # Further Education
-Collection of online-courses, books, etc. I've worked with.
-To each book/ course there are personal notes, necessary files, as well as exercises & examples.
+Collection of courses, books, etc. I've worked with - to each there are notes, files, as well as exercises.

 ## Sections
 For each course/ book, there is a seperate folder - each containing code, files & docs.